alexlance/randle/README.md

   return the IP address to the main randle process in some fashion, so that the new server can be provisioned (for eg red-black deploys)

-* Add support for privilege escalation (sudo etc - although maybe that's outside scope)
+* Add support for privilege escalation, and ssh keys for auth

 ### Dependencies

-* Python 2.7.9
+* Python 2.7.9 (it may Just Work on other versions too)

 * Python Paramiko (I'm using python-paramiko/stable,now 1.15.1-1 on debian:jessie)